+The proposed "peak to peak" identification method was verified experimentally.
+Eq.
+(4) was applied in order to perform the mass identification.
 The impact mass identification was tested for a vast variety of impact scenarios defined by impact mass, velocity and initial pressure.
 Exemplary results of identification in the case of the initial pressure of 100 [kPa] are shown in Fig. 3.
-The graph presents in each case the exact value of the mass and the identification error (i.e. the relative difference between the identified and actual values).
+In each case the graph presents the exact value of the mass and the identification error (i.e. the relative difference between the identified and actual values).

 The results presented in Fig. 3 show a large diversity of identification errors.
 It is a consequence of the strong sensitivity of the method to measurements inaccuracy which is especially apparent for small initial pressure and large mass of the impacting object.